-The Film Theory specialization offers a general overview on the history and theory of film, as well as critical understanding of the mechanisms and genres of popular film culture, with an emphasis on academic and critical writing.
+The Film Theory specialization offers a general overview on the history and theory of film, as well as a critical understanding of the mechanisms and genres of popular film culture, with an emphasis on academic and critical writing.
 Students become familiar with the different periods of Hungarian and world film history, the different theoretical approaches of film studies and film genres, and develop their skills of reading theoretical texts and interpreting films.
 During consultations, the faculty helps them to develop their research interests and to become committed specialists, who will be capable of pursuing an academic career.

 The Filmmaking specialization is operated in cooperation with Budapest Film Academy and provides students up-to-date knowledge of different fields of the moving image industry.
-They get acquainted with the basic characteristics and writing of film scripts, the mechanisms, and requirements of international film production and distribution, and get basic skills in directing, cinematography, and editing.
+They get acquainted with the basic characteristics and writing of film scripts, the mechanisms, and requirements of international film production and distribution, and get basic skills in directing cinematography, and editing.

 This program is recommended to applicants who are seeking jobs in the field of video production, media industry, and film/media criticism, media education, editorial work related to film/media.

 This program enables students to become familiar with the basic principles of producing media texts, and the basic principles of producing critical readings and teaching materials of media texts.

 The Institute for Art Theory and Media Studies at ELTE was one of the first higher education institutions in Hungary to offer a degree in Film Studies.
 Part of the prestigious Institute for Art Theory and Media Studies, the Department of Film Studies has been hosting various undergraduate, graduate, and postgraduate programs since the 1990s.
 The faculty members of the are highly acknowledged experts in film studies, specialists of their chosen field and take part in international and local research projects.